Writing Memoir

 Things to know

-This course is designed for serious writers who are ready to write long-form memoir, life-fiction or autofiction.
+This course is designed for committed writers who are ready to write long-form memoir, life-fiction or autofiction.
 Over six months, this intensive course is designed to help you write the first 10,000 words of your memoir and leave the course with an action plan for finishing your manuscript, as well as a stress-tested synopsis and pitch, ready for submission.

 Suitable for intermediate to advanced writers.